-- 1. The student has proposed a viable DPhil project that can be completed within the proposed timeframe and funded period or within 12 terms. - 2.
-The work undertaken to date provides an appropriate background and platform for progress. - 3.
-The student has developed a critical understanding of the relevant literature. - 4.
+1. The student has proposed a viable DPhil project that can be completed within the proposed timeframe and funded period or within 12 terms.

+2. The work undertaken to date provides an appropriate background and platform for progress.

+- 3. The student has developed a critical understanding of the relevant literature. - 4.
 The student understands, can justify and defend their research project, its objectives and rationale. - 5.
-The student has a clear plan for the future direction of the project. - 6.
-The student has begun to take intellectual ownership of the project.
+The student has a clear plan for the future direction of the project.